Who We Are:

 GRiP is an organization, made up of University of Florida students, that strives to make a difference in the lives of others.
 We make 3D-printed assistive devices, as well as adaptive controllers and toys, to those in need across the world.
 We also conduct research in a variety of areas and strive to educate the community on STEM through outreach activities.
 We are open to all majors and no experience is necessary!

-While most of our group is working on creating devices for other people, another big portion of our group is researching different technologies to improve our devices, to allow us to be more eco-friendly, and to expand the devices we currently offer.
+While most of GRiP is working on creating devices for other people, another big portion of our group is researching different technologies to improve our devices, allow us to be more eco-friendly, and expand the devices we currently offer.

 Some of these groups include:

 Precious Plastic Project – This project aims to recycle our 3D-printed plastic waste into new plastic filament that our 3D printers.
 With the generous donation of a Filastruder Kit from our sponsor Filastruder, we are on our way to making this project a reality.

 Guitar Development – This group has been working on creating a device that will allow someone to hold down strings on a guitar without the use of their hands.
 This project is pertinent to people who are missing one of their arms, do not have fingers, and need a device to be able to hold down the strings on a guitar while they are strumming the guitar with their other hand.
 This project incorporates solenoid technology, Arduinos, and much more.

 Material Testing – This group aims to test the material properties of the current plastics we are using, as well as the strength of the 3D-printed arms, hands, and other assistive devices that we manufacture.
 Through this group, we are hoping to improve the strength of our devices and design them in the most effective way.